C A Dunn Family Foundation

 How does C A Dunn Family Foundation spend its money?

 C A Dunn Family Foundation directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to C A Dunn Family Foundation tax-deductible?